mhcrnl/Phonebook-13/README.md

 Usage
 -----
 - To create a new contact: Phonebook -new
 - To search for an existing contact: Phonebook -search
 - To edit an existing contact: Phonebook -edit
 - To delete an existing contact: Phonebook -delete

 You can also use the Phonebook GUI.
-To use GUI, just type Phonebook.
+To use the GUI, just type Phonebook.